osquery/foundation/docs/office-hours/20200428_meeting_notes.md

 ## Discussion about how we can test features / tables

-Spawning off from the discussion about osquery container.
+Spawning off from the discussion about osquery and containers.
 How would we support things like _beta_ tables or columns, that might change as we explore their uses.